ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 The survey also asked about barriers that non-users faced to using Py-ART.
 Figure 4 shows the weighted responses, surprisingly the number one barrier was "Difficulty to install" followed by "Most of my analysis is done by others in our group."
-The least popular barrier was "I am not a python user" which is pleasing as it is indicative of a large uptake of Python in the community.
+The least popular barrier was "I am not a python user", which is pleasing as it is indicative of a large uptake of Python in the community.

 .. figure:: ./images/non_user_barriers.png